*Original publication, February 2019, updated January 2022.

 Only you know what you can make work.

-I'm all for sports and other activities, but do you know how many parents I talk to who sound more like they're the ones that want their kids to participate?
+I'm all for sports and other activities, but do you know how many parents I talk to who sound more like they're the ones who want their kids to participate?

 The kids don't even want to be there.